mdfarragher/DLR/BinaryClassification/HeartDisease/README.md

 The first 13 columns are patient diagnostic information, and the last column is the diagnosis: 0 means a healthy patient, and values 1-4 mean an elevated risk of heart disease.

-You are going to build a binary classification network that reads in all 13 columns of patient information, and then makes a prediction for the heart disease risk.
+You are going to build a binary classification network that reads in patient information and then makes a prediction for the heart disease risk.

 Let’s get started.
 You need to build a new application from scratch by opening a terminal and creating a new NET Core console project: